Agnes-99/Online-Code-Editor/README.md

 ## 🔮 Features to Come

-- **🔍 Autocompletion**: Add more advanced IntelliSense to suggest functions, variables, and methods as you type.
+- **🔍 Autocompletion**: Add more advanced IntelliSense to suggest functions, variables and methods as you type.
-- **💾 Save & Load Code**: Allow users to save their code to local storage or a cloud service, and load it later.
+- **💾 Save & Load Code**: Allow users to save their code to local storage or a cloud service and load it later.
-- **📚 Multi-language Support**: Expand the editor to support languages other than JavaScript (e.g., Python, Java, HTML).
+- **📚 Multi-language Support**: Expand the editor to support languages other than JavaScript (e.g. Python, Java, HTML).
 - **🎨 Custom Themes**: Let users create their own themes or select from a library of themes.
 - **🖨️ Print Output**: Add a feature to print the output of the code directly to a PDF or printer.
-- **⚡ Live Collaboration**: Allow users to collaborate on code in real-time, like Google Docs for code!
+- **⚡ Live Collaboration**: Allow users to collaborate on code in real-time, like Google Docs for code.
 - **💬 Code Snippets**: Enable a library of common code snippets for users to easily insert into their code.

 ---

 ## 👀 Demo

-Check out the live demo of the editor here: [Demo Link](to be released)
+Check out the live demo of the editor here:(to be released)

 ---